jasonleinart/blog-site/about.md

 ---
 layout: about
 description: >
-  Jason Leinart: Exploring automation, intelligence, and the systems that shape our future.
+  Jason Leinart: Marketing technologist bridging data, automation, and AI to build smarter systems.
-  Field notes from someone building at the AI frontier.
+  Practical frameworks and strategic insights for the future of work.
 hide_description: true
 redirect_from:
   - /download/